AdrienVannson/doreisa/README.md

     Let the user choose if the chunks are stored on the same node, or in another node Using ray placement groups?
     Dynamically to avoid being out of memory?

+    We should be able, from to client, to choose a function to execute on the numpy array as soon as available.
+For example, compute an integral without copying the data, and then sending only the required data.

  - The analytics might want to do a convolution with a small kernel.
 In this case, we want to avoid sending all the data.
 Measure this
  - See if Infiniband is not supported in Ray

+ - PDI makes a copy only when the data is on the GPU

+ - Adastra (Ruche)?

+ - Contract: choose which piece of data are needed.
+We might not want all the available arrays -> don't make a copy in that case.
+For example, only do the `ray.put` every 100 iterations

+ - Would be nice to estimate the CO2 emission (if large scale experiment)

 !!
 Prepare a presentation about the work for now -> demo